xyt-2/indie-pop-songs-analysis/README.md

    jupyter notebook
    ```

    This will open Jupyter in your default web browser.
+Please ensure that the Conda environment is selected in Jupyter Notebook:
+   Inside your Jupyter Notebook, go to Kernel -> Change Kernel and select the kernel associated with your Conda environment

    Now, you are ready to run the project within this environment.

 ## Instructions on how to collect data
 to get the most up-to-date song data, run `get_data.ipynb`
 * note: it might be different from the raw data stored in `group1_raw.csv` `group2_raw.csv`, and `group3_raw.csv`.
+otherwise, please proceed to the following step.

 ## Instructions on how to clean the data
-to get consistent results as the report, please upload files `group1_raw.csv` `group2_raw.csv`, and `group3_raw.csv` to Jupyter Notebook.
+to get consistent results as the report, please upload files `group1_raw.csv` `group2_raw.csv`, and `group3_raw.csv` to Jupyter Notebook and run `clean_data.ipynb`.
-run `clean_data.ipynb`

 ## Instrucions on how to run analysis code and create visualizations
-to get consistent results as the report, please use files 'group1_processed.csv' and 'group2_processed.csv'.
+to get consistent results as the report, please use files 'group1_processed.csv' and 'group2_processed.csv' and
-run `run_analysis_visualization.ipynb`
+run `run_analysis_visualization.ipynb`.